ennacx/jp-holiday/README.md

 Ex. https://ennacx.github.io/jp-holiday/v1/date.json

 ### Separate national-holidays, festival-holidays
-We also provide a list filtered by national holidays only, and a file filtered by festival holidays only.
+We also provide a list filtered by national holidays only, and a list filtered by festival holidays only.

 National holidays only: https://ennacx.github.io/jp-holiday/v1/shu/date.json<br>
 Festival holidays only: https://ennacx.github.io/jp-holiday/v1/sai/date.json